• Energy & Power

 Sort Out Your Choices: Buying Green Power

 Just a few years ago, we did not have the ability to choose our electric service.
 Currently, the industry is undergoing changes that will bring choice to many consumers across the country.
-Already, utility customers can choose to obtain from clean generation sources—also known as green .
+Already, utility customers can choose to obtain electricity from clean generation sources—also known as green power.

-Green is that is generated from energy sources like the sun, wind, water, plants, and the Earth’s internal heat.
-Facing deregulation and competition, utilities are focusing on their customers’ preferences.
-In survey after survey, customers request generated by green , and utilities are responding.
+Green power is electricity that is generated from renewable energy sources like the sun, wind, water, plants, and the 's internal heat.
+Facing deregulation and competition, utilities are focusing on their customers' preferences.
+In survey after survey, customers request electricity generated by green power, and utilities are responding.

 What is Green Pricing?